rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/tagging.md

 original_id: tagging
 ---

 Categorizing products is a very common scenario.
-Reaction Commerce offers a very flexible way of clustering products via tagging.
+Demand Cluster offers a very flexible way of clustering products via tagging.

-Reaction Commerce does offer out-of-the-box functionality to build product hierarchies with categories and sub-categories, although it's important to understand that tags are specific on a product level, i.e. they do not apply down to individual variants of a specific product (or even options of variants).
+Demand Cluster does offer out-of-the-box functionality to build product hierarchies with categories and sub-categories, although it's important to understand that tags are specific on a product level, i.e. they do not apply down to individual variants of a specific product (or even options of variants).

 To start, let's build a tagging hierarchy that looks like this:
 ```